beyondstorage/specs/rfcs/111-add-service-metadata-in-storage-metadata.md

 updated_at: 2021-06-17
 ---

-# GSP: Add Service Metadata In Storage Metadata
+# GSP-111: Add Service Metadata In Storage Metadata

 ## Background